Another common type of “mis-blink” we can easily fall into during times of change is called dependency.

 “Tesla Motors was created to accelerate the advent of sustainable transport.
 If we clear a path to the creation of compelling electric vehicles, but then lay intellectual property landmines behind us to inhibit others, we are acting in a manner contrary to that goal.”

-This kind of thinking can also allow new business models to emerge.
-For example, when Airbnb and Uber let go of their ‘dependency’ or requirement to own taxis or hotels or employ and directly control large numbers of people, they freed themselves to transform their industries.
+Letting go of dependency allows innovation and new business models to emerge.
+When Airbnb and Uber, for example, let go of their dependency or requirement to own their own taxis and hotels and employ and directly control large numbers of people, they freed themselves to transform entire industries.